gkilleen33/rs-economics/agriculture/crop-yields/INSTRUCTIONS.md

 1. Import plot boundary data (e.g. a shapefile or geojson) and AOI data (e.g. one or more bounding boxes around all plots in the sample) to the Google Earth Engine.
 The easiest way to do this is using the console at [https://code.earthengine.google.com/](https://code.earthengine.google.com/).
 Instructions are available at [https://developers.google.com/earth-engine/importing](https://developers.google.com/earth-engine/importing).

-2. Specify the import path to the plot boundary Google Earth Engine asset in the `plot_boundaries` variable in `plot_rainfall.py`.
+- Specify the import path to the plot boundary Google Earth Engine asset in the `plot_boundaries` variable in `plot_rainfall.py`.
 Instructions for finding the asset ID are available at [https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script](https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script).

-3. Specify the import path to the AOI asset in the `aoi` variable in `plot_rainfall.py`.

-4. Enter the begin and end date parameters via the `begin` and `end` variables in `plot_rainfall.py`.
+- Enter the begin and end date parameters via the `begin` and `end` variables in `plot_rainfall.py`.
 These specify the earliest date for which rainfall data will be pulled and the end date.
 The end date will be excluded.

-5. Create a folder on your Google Drive account to store the output if an appropriate folder does not already exist.
+- Create a folder on your Google Drive account to store the output if an appropriate folder does not already exist.

-6. Insert the folder name from step 5 in the variable `output_folder`.
+- Insert the folder name from step 5 in the variable `output_folder`.

-7. Insert an output file name in the variable `output_file`.
+- Insert an output file name in the variable `output_file`.
 Do not include an extension.

-8. Open a command line terminal and set your current directory to the directory containing `plot_rainfall.py`.
+- Open a command line terminal and set your current directory to the directory containing `plot_rainfall.py`.

-9. Activate the conda environment that includes your Google Earth Engine Python installation.
+- Activate the conda environment that includes your Google Earth Engine Python installation.
 If you followed the setup instructions exactly, this can be accomplished by typing `conda activate ee`.

-10. Enter `python plot_rainfall.py`.
+- Enter `python plot_rainfall.py`.

-11. The CSV output should be automatically exported to the folder that you specified.
+- The CSV output should be automatically exported to the folder that you specified.
 This can be downloaded and used in analysis.

 # plot_topography.py